fbpx

 Qualcomm vs. Ericsson — patent prosecution statistics

-We analyzed patent prosecution statistics of two communication companies — Qualcomm and Ericsson and portrayed those statistics in the form of a chart to help you better understand these indicators, and how you too can utilize these resources to efficiently manage patent prosecution phase for your client’s patents.
+We analyzed patent prosecution statistics of two communication companies — Qualcomm and Ericsson.
+We portrayed those statistics in the form of a chart to help you better understand these indicators and how you can utilize these resources to efficiently manage the patent prosecution phase for your client’s patents.

 Prosecution strength

 The prosecution strength indicates how a patent fares during office actions.
-The factor that plays an important role in determining the prosecution strength of a patent is the number of rejections that an application had to face before getting granted.
+The factor that plays a vital role in determining the prosecution strength of a patent is the number of rejections that an application has to face before getting granted.

-Additionally, the number of modifications made to claims to pass the patentability criteria also helps in determining the changes that should be made in prosecution activity.
+Additionally, the number of modifications made to claims to pass the patentability criteria also helps determine the changes that should be made in prosecution activity.

-For instance, in the below chart we could see that Qualcomm’s prosecution strength has improved a lot over the time and is way better than Ericsson.
-Whereas Ericsson’s prosecution strength is nearly constant and has not shown much improvement, which should be a matter of concern for the company’s IP attorneys.
+Ericsson’s prosecution strength is nearly constant and has not shown much improvement, which should concern the company’s IP attorneys.

-On a deeper analysis, we found that Ericsson has nearly a double rejection rate when compared to Qualcomm.
+On a deeper analysis, we found that Ericsson has nearly doubled Qualcomm’s rejection rate.

 The way these patents are drafted.

-Let us have a brief look if that’s exactly the case.
+Let us have a brief look to see if that’s precisely the case.

 A deep analysis of the prosecution activity hints that Ericsson is filing patents without deeply exploring available prior art when compared to Qualcomm.
 The depth of prior art indicated in the chart proves the fact.